-Cleary University's BBA in Marketing prepares students for the certification exam, Professional Certified Marketer (PCM), which is administered by the American Marketing Association.
-Course work in the major, along with a practice test that Cleary has developed, prepares students to sit for the PCM exam.
+Cleary University's BBA in Marketing prepares students for Professional Certified Marketer (PCM) certification exam, which is administered by the American Marketing Association.
+Coursework in the major, along with a practice test that Cleary has developed, prepares students to sit for the PCM exam.
 To be certified, one must pass the PCM and either have a bachelor's degree and four years of professional work experience, or a master's degree and two years of professional work experience.

-- Understand the appropriate regulations, laws, and guidelines affecting marketing and adhere to applicable ethical codes - Conduct environmental analyses by identifying industry trends, analyzing competitors, assessing the organization, and researching the customer in order to evaluate a marketing situation and guide strategy development/selection - Conduct market research to collect data related to environmental scans, demand forecasts, market segmentation, new product testing, etc. to guide/support marketing strategy development/selection - Develop a market-product focus by setting marketing and e-Marketing objectives (based on market and product), segmenting the market, identifying target segment(s), and positioning the product, good, or service - Develop marketing strategies to introduce a new product to a market based on product characteristics, pricing strategies, e-Marketing components, market information, and channel objectives - Identify appropriate direct marketing promotional strategies (e-Marketing, personal selling, advertising, sales promotion, publicity, etc.) to achieve marketing goals - Monitor and evaluate effectiveness of marketing processes, programs, and outcomes - Apply new technology such as social media and Web 3.0 for market development, customer retention, and customer relationship building
+- Understand the appropriate regulations, laws, and guidelines affecting marketing and adhere to applicable ethical codes - Conduct environmental analyses by identifying industry trends, analyzing competitors, and researching the customer in order to evaluate and guide marketing strategies - Conduct market research to collect data related to environmental scans, demand forecasts, market segmentation and new product testing to guide/support marketing strategy development/selection - Develop a market-product focus by setting marketing and e-Marketing objectives (based on market and product), segmenting the market, identifying target segment(s), and positioning the product, good, or service - Develop marketing strategies to introduce a new product to a market based on product characteristics, pricing strategies, e-Marketing components, market information, and channel objectives - Identify appropriate direct marketing promotional strategies (e-Marketing, personal selling, advertising, sales promotion, publicity, etc.) to achieve marketing goals - Monitor and evaluate effectiveness of marketing processes, programs, and outcomes - Apply new technology such as social media and Web 3.0 for market development, customer retention, and customer relationship building